-In the case of program abuse, the dollar amount of the overpaid assistance and whether or not a false certification was signed by the family
+In the case of program abuse, the dollar amount of the overpaid assistance and whether or not a false certification was signed by the family (See Chapter 16-IV.B.
+Repayment Policy, Criminal Prosecution for Program Fraud/Abuse).

 Reasonable Accommodation [24 CFR 982.552(c)(2)(iv)]